MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 - PreOperationContractLineDetailUpdate - **Update msdyn_orderlinetransaction**
 - PreOperationQuoteLineDetailUpdate - **Updates msdyn_quotelinetransaction**

-Conmplete the following steps to update and re-register the plug-ins.
+Complete the following steps to update and re-register the plug-ins.

 1. Open **PluginRegistrationTool** and connect to your Project Operations CDS environment.
 2. Select **Search**, and type in the first few letters of the plug-in to be updated.